Read on the learn about the most epic New Zealand itinerary you can plan!

-You could spend the rest of the day hiking around Akaroa, exploring the town itself or check out one of the wildlife cruises.
+You could spend the rest of the day hiking around Akaroa, exploring the town itself or checking out one of the wildlife cruises.

 Day 2 – Okains Beach, the Banks Peninsula and driving to Mount Cook

-Get up bright and early and head over to the Okains beach on the eastern end of the Banks Peninsula.
+Get up bright and early and head over to Okains Beach on the eastern end of the Banks Peninsula.